Effective Illicit Account Detection on Large Cryptocurrency MultiGraphs: Experiments

-As we have discussed in Section \ref{sec:gdl}, our MGD is different from existing work.
-To further test the effectiveness of MGD in \algo, we replace MGD with different GNN layers, namely, Sage layer~\cite{hamilton2017inductive}, GAT layer~\cite{vaswani2017attention}, GDN layer in AEGIS~\cite{ding2021inductive}, and FRA layer in \fraudre~\cite{zhang2021fraudre}, and compare their performance.
-All these layers are different from each other.
+\header \textbf{MGD Evaluation.} As we have discussed in Section \ref{sec:gdl}, our MGD is different from existing work.
+To test the effectiveness of MGD in \algo and answer RQ2, we replace MGD with existing GNN layers, namely, Sage layer~\cite{hamilton2017inductive}, GAT layer~\cite{vaswani2017attention}, GDN layer in AEGIS~\cite{ding2021inductive}, and FRA layer in \fraudre~\cite{zhang2021fraudre}, and compare their performance.
+Figure \ref{fig:ablation} presents the F1 and AUC results for \algo across all datasets, using each of the five different GNN layers.
+Observe that \algo with MGD always achieves the highest F1 and AUC scores on all datasets, and outperforms \gdn, \sage, \gat, and FRA layers.
+The results demonstrate the effectiveness of our MGD to preserve the differentiable representations of both illicit and benign nodes with the consideration of the discrepancies when conducting message passing over the multigraph topology.
 In particular, given a target node $v$, \sage and \gat layers do not consider discrepancies, \gdn layer only passes and aggregates the representation differences of its neighbors to it.
 Compared with the FRA layer, our MGD employs sum pooling, layer-wise learnable transformations, and an attention mechanism to flexibly pass and aggregate both incoming and outgoing neighbor discrepancies and neighbor representations.

-We replace the MGD layers in \algo by the existing GNN layers above, and then, in Figure \ref{fig:ablation}, we report the F1 and AUC performance of \algo with the 5 different GNN layers over all datasets.
-Observe that \algo with MGD always achieves the highest F1 and AUC scores on all datasets, and outperforms \gdn, \sage, \gat, and FRA layers.
-The results demonstrate the effectiveness of our MGD to preserve the differentiable representations of both illicit and benign nodes with the consideration of the discrepancies when conducting message passing over the multigraph topology.
-Particularly, MGD outperforms FRA due to the proposed learnable linear transformation and attention mechanism for both incoming and outgoing discrepancy-aware representations in MGD.
-Moreover, among existing GNN layers, \gdn layer performs better than \sage, \gat, and FRA layers on \ethphish in Figure \ref{fig::abl_EP}, while being inferior on the other three datasets.
+Moreover, among existing GNN layers, \gdn layer performs better than \sage, \gat, and FRA layers on \ethphish in Figure \ref{fig:ablation}(b), while being inferior on the other three datasets.
 This indicates that it is also important to propagate and aggregate neighbor representations to target nodes in the input multigraph, rather than only considering node representation differences, for effective illicit account detection.